UMONS-GFA/bdas/doc/timeline.md

 # Timeline

+## 2016
+* Mars
+  * 2016-03-03 - Install Updated Val d'Enfer Pluviometer as R014.
+Ardas shield(on ACM0) of Raspberry Pi(AMA0) on RS485 converter.
+Works with Ardas v1.0 and Bdas v0.5.

 ## 2015
 * September
   * 2015-09-28 - replaced the PC at the end of edas1 branch (nanoDAS R012, nanoDAS R009, nanoDAS R001, nanoDAS R002 and nanoDAS R007) by a raspberry pi running socat.
 Check passed.
 (OK).